telosnetwork/telos-token-bridge/README.md

 - [Bridge Antelope >> EVM](https://doc.telos.net)
 - [Bridge EVM >> Antelope](https://doc.telos.net)

-Or our [Telos help guide](https://help.telos.net) to simply bridge your tokens manually
+Or our [Telos help guide](https://help.telos.net) to simply bridge your tokens manually on our [Telos Bridge](https://bridge.telos.net) frontend

 _To create a bridgeable erc20 token that you can register on the bridge, paired with an Antelope eosio.token token, refer to our [ERC20Bridgeable](https://github.com/telosnetwork/erc20-bridgeable) repository._